-Significant interaction on Critical Care Selective is defined as working together on the clinical service for at least 5 (five) days.
-Attending physicians who have their faculty title can complete an end of rotation assessment form.
-In the instance that only one end-of-rotation assessment is submitted, it will be a collaborative assessment from the preceptors who had significant interaction with the student, including residents.
+Significant interaction in the Critical Care Selective is defined as working together on the clinical service for at least five days.
+Attending physicians (with faculty title) can complete an end-of-rotation (EOR) assessment form.
+In the instance that only one EOR assessment is submitted, it will need to be a collaborative assessment from the preceptors who had significant interaction with the student.
 When only a single faculty member has been assigned to work with a student, this faculty member must provide the assessment for the student.
-The selective end of rotation (EOR) assessment form is distributed through one45.
-The EOR assessment contains EPOs relevant to critical care.
+The selective EOR assessment form is distributed through one45.